 Reality Ensues: As much as reality can be had in the world of TF2: Spy and Scout are arrested for what they did during their time working for RED and are due to be executed.
 It's implied that that's what'll happen to the other seven if they're caught.

-Sheathe Your Sword: Gray Mann challenges Saxton Hale him to fight to a fisfight with the CEO of Gray Gravel, the winner getting control of Mann Co.
+Sheathe Your Sword: Saxton Hale is challenged to a fistfight with the CEO of Gray Gravel, the winner getting control of Mann Co.
 Gray Gravel's CEO isn't Gray Mann, but his five-year-old daughter.
 Hale forfeits the fight, and his company.

 Show Within a Show: The Demoman and his sword watch a crime drama called "Ghost D.A."
 It's hilariously bad, and Demo and the Eyelander complain about it.